OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-27.md

 ## 1 Chronicles 27:9

-The sixth for the sixth month was Ira the son of Ikkesh the Tekoite;
+Ira, son of Ikkesh the Tekoite, was the sixth for the sixth month;

 > and in his division were 24,000.